-I wish to appeal against your decisio on the following grounds: on to refuse my application for flexible working.
-I am a ppealing
+I wish to appeal against your decision to refuse my application for flexible working.
+I am appealing on the following grounds:

-(Please continue on a blank sheet if f necessary).
+(Please continue on a blank sheet if necessary).
 Name: Date:

 Appendix 5 - Conduct of the Appeal Meeting

 Appeals against a decision to turn down a request for flexible working should be heard by the Principal/Member of the Governing Body/Panel of the Governing Body with no prior involvement in the request.
 The employee is entitled to be represented by a trade union representative or colleague (not acting in a legal capacity) and the Principal who has made the decision may be supported by a representative from HR.
 The panel may also be supported by HR.
 A note of the proceedings should be made.